DangerOnTheRanger/maniwani/doc/deploying.md

 * `CAPTCHA_COOLDOWN` - if set, this is the time in seconds after successfully entering a CAPTCHA that a user can submit posts without needing to enter another CAPTCHA.
 * `RECAPTCHA_SITE_KEY` - the site key that you can find on your reCAPTCHA dashboard.
+* `RECAPTCHA_THRESHOLD` - the minimum allowable value returned by reCAPTCHA that Maniwani will consider non-spam.
 * `RECAPTCHA_SECRET_KEY` - the secret key that you can find on your reCAPTCHA dashboard.
 You don't need to supply these options unless `CAPTCHA_METHOD` has been set to `"RECAPTCHA"`, obviously.
 * `CAPTCHOULI_URL` - an URL specifying where the captchouli server has been set up.
 Only required if